 Article

 These antibodies create a passive immunity – in other words, a gift from you to your baby.
-But this passive immunity doesn’t last long.
-Typically just a few weeks or months before your baby needs to develop their own immunity.
+But it doesn’t last long – just a few weeks or months and your baby needs to develop their own immunity.

 1. Sleep

-Research has shown that when we get enough sleep, our immunity increases – specifically T-cells, which are the killer cells that attack viruses.
+Research shows that when we get enough sleep, our immunity increases – specifically T-cells, which are the killer cells that attack viruses.
 So make sure your little one is not sleep deprived.
-Even toddlers should be asleep by 7:30pm.
+Even toddlers should be asleep by 7pm.

 2. Breastfeeding